Recover Files Lost During A Git Rebase

 What happened?

-I had three local commits ready to be pushed.
-I did a pull –rebase to pull in the latest changes.
+to pull in the latest changes.
 The first two of my commits were successfully applied during the rebase but the third one failed.
 Git alerted me to two files with conflicts which I fixed and staged, but it did not mention the third file.
-I assumed the third file was fine and ran git rebase –continue.
-I then realised that the third file was not committed and had been deleted from my working directory.
-What?
-I’m still not sure how this happened.
+I assumed the third file was fine and ran git rebase --continue

 Git reflog to the rescue